gjpelletier/soda_drifter/README.md

 addpath(genpath('c:/matlab/export_fig/'))  	% needed by gif https://www.mathworks.com/matlabcentral/fileexchange/23629-export_fig

 The soda_drifter.m package includes a function named drifter.m that was developed as a stand-alone function to track the trajectories of passive drifter particles in the ocean.
-The drifter.m function may be used outside of soda_drifter.m, and it calculates the trajectories of drifters using either forward or reverse particle tracking using Euler's method.
+The drifter.m function is used by soda_drifter.m, and it may also be used outside of soda_drifter.m.
+It calculates the trajectories of drifters using either forward or reverse particle tracking using Euler's method.

 Inputs to and outputs from the drifter.m function are as follows: